Guidance for employers and training providers on traineeships

 There are many benefits of traineeships to employers in Doncaster, including:

-- They are flexible, can be sector focused and are funded by the government
+- They are flexible, can be sector focused and is funded by the government

 - They give your current employees experience in training and mentoring